ashley-brown13/BookTracks/README.md

 ### Likes

 Authenticated users can express their opinion on a playlist through the like feature.
-This feature utilizes a heart button, that when clicked, turns red and adds the users like to the database.
+This feature utilizes a heart button that, when clicked, turns red and adds the users like to the database.

 ```js
  if(liked){